Hit and Run

 People who flee the scene of an accident do so for a variety of reasons.
 Panic sets in, especially if the driver has been drinking or is otherwise impaired.
 Fearing a DUI charge, they elect to run.
 In many cases, the hit and run driver may not have a valid drivers license, or carry the legal minimum requirement car insurance coverage.
 Such cases require aggressive legal representation to ensure the rights of the victim are protected.

 Even though a person who causes a hit and run accident may not have adequate insurance coverage, the injured victim may still be able to recover financial damages for their injuries through Florida’s uninsured motorist laws.
 If you have the correct coverage, your own insurance may pay certain costs incurred due to a hit and run accident.

-The South Florida injury lawyers at Freeman Injury Law understand the devastation such accidents cause, and are fully prepared to aggressively stand by your side and fight for your legal rights.
-If you have been injured in Fort Lauderdale, West Palm Beach, Port St. Lucie/Ft.
-Pierce or any of the surrounding communities, we urge you to take immediate action to protect your rights, and obtain the rightful financial consideration you deserve under the law.
+The lawyers Freeman Injury Law understand the devastation such accidents cause, and are fully prepared to aggressively stand by your side and fight for your legal rights.
+If you have been injured in Miami, Fort Lauderdale, West Palm Beach, Maitland and Orlando or any of the surrounding communities, we urge you to take immediate action to protect your rights, and obtain the rightful financial consideration you deserve under the law.

 Contact our offices to learn more about our case results, and to schedule a no-cost consultation to discuss your case.

 Freeman Injury Law – 1-800-561-7777 -- Someone on YOUR Side